 At the beginning of the year, Victoria’s Secret model Miranda Kerr put her Manhattan bachelorette pad on the market amongst rumors of a split from husband Orlando Bloom.
-The one-bedroom apartment was offered for $1.3 million as the Aussie supermodel said she wanted a bigger place for her growing family.
+The one-bedroom apartment was offered for $1.3 million as the Aussie supermodel said she wanted a more prominent place for her growing family.
 Located in The Jade building in New York’s Flatiron district, designed by and named after Jade Jagger and in a neighborhood renowned for great shopping, Kerr had first purchased the apartment in 2006 for $1,084,436.
-She also purchased a smaller apartment to be used for her son’s nanny.
+She also bought a smaller apartment to be used for her son’s nanny.

 The apartment is 904 square feet and located on the 10th floor of the building.
-To make the small space bigger, the apartment has 2 Juliet balconies utilized white paint on all surfaces and features a bedroom large enough for a king sized bed as well as a black “pod” space containing a kitchen fitted with modern Miele appliances, a Sub-Zero fridge, and a beautiful bath with glass mosaic tiles with two shower heads with a glass wall facing the living room.
+To make the small space bigger, the condo has 2 Juliet balconies utilized white paint on all surfaces and features a bedroom large enough for a king-sized bed as well as a black “pod” space containing a kitchen fitted with modern Miele appliances, a Sub-Zero fridge, and a beautiful bath with glass mosaic tiles with two shower heads with a glass wall facing the living room.
 However, it looks like Kerr has changed her mind about selling since her split became official from Bloom, as she recently showed off her place in The Coveteur.

 Last year, It Girl Karlie Kloss moved into the West Village, buying a Co-op for $1.97 million.
-Located on Charles Street, the posh place has two bedrooms, and two bathrooms in a renovated multi-level townhouse with 12-foot ceilings, an eat-in kitchen with marble countertops and a French door refrigerator and a master bedroom with 20 feet of custom closets and a glass tiled master bathroom.
+Located on Charles Street, the posh place has two bedrooms and two bathrooms in a renovated multi-level townhouse with 12-foot ceilings, an eat-in kitchen with marble countertops, and a French door refrigerator and a master bedroom with 20 feet of custom closets and a glass tiled master bathroom.
 The Victoria’s Secret Angel’s home also has a private front garden and sunken living room.
 Model Jessica Stam has been upgrading her NYC living quarters since she first sold her co-op on East 16th Street, for $510,000 in August 2004.
-After that, she went for a $800,000 condo four blocks down.
-After selling that one bedroom with 12-foot ceilings and a Whirlpool tub for $935,000, she moved into her current residence, a $1.4 million, 1,175-square-foot loft at the Petersfield building on Fourth Avenue.
+After that, she went for an $800,000 condo four blocks down.
+After selling that one bedroom with 12-foot ceilings and a Whirlpool tub for $935,000, she moved into her current residence, a $1.4 million, the 1,175-square-foot loft at the Petersfield building on Fourth Avenue.
 Since then, Stam has remodeled several times.
 Each new and improved version of the home has been featured in high-end magazines, include Elle Décor and Vogue.